Welcome to the NERDS side! 🤓

 Our general expertise best fits the Data Science study programs, but we are happy to supervise students from all study programs if the topic makes sense.
 Make sure to explore the full list of computer science advisors at ITU before approaching us – someone else might be a better fit for you: https://wiki.itu.dk/computerscience/index.php/Supervisors_for_projects_and_theses

-- Python or R programming
+- Python or R programming (at least 2 years)

 - LaTeX